How Much Does Branding Cost in the UK? [2026 Guide]

 Branding in the UK usually starts from around £1,000 - £10,000+, depending on the provider or if you go with a freelancer or a full-service agency.
 Of course, prices differ according to brand strategy, visual identity, and any deliverables involved.

-2. How much does branding cost for a small business in the UK?
+Q1.
+How much does branding cost for a small business in the UK?

-3. What's included in branding costs?
+Q2.
+What is included in branding costs?

 5. Can I do branding myself instead of hiring an agency?